a spell is arcane or divine, and whether a character prepares spells in

 you’ve prepared multiple copies of a single spell, you can cast each

 copy once.)
-If you’re a chosen or sorcerer, casting a spell counts
+If you’re a spontaneous caster, casting a spell counts

 against your daily limit for spells of that spell level, but you can